 “We need less obstacles, we need more people knowing they can get help if they need it and more privacy,” Congdon said.

-If all goes as planned and these voices go unheard, the copay would begin this summer on July 1.
+If all goes as planned and these voices go unheard, the copay will begin this summer on July 1.

 “This shift in policy is a result of the spike in need for wellness services and the administration feels the best way to expand service is to charge the insurance companies,” Singleton said.